 It is the athletes, support personnel and administrators responsibility to know what these regulations are, the consequences if they breach the regulations.

 BWF Statutes – Chapter 2 – Ethics

-Chapter 2 Ethics of the BWF Statutes contains the most important rules for athletes, support personal and administrators in the sport related to anti-doping, anti-match fixing / match manipulations and ethics.
+Chapter 2 Ethics of the BWF Statutes contains the most important rules for athletes, support personnel and administrators in the sport related to anti-doping, anti-match fixing / match manipulations and ethics.
 The main regulations in this section are: